tidyverse/tidyverse.org/content/blog/broom-0-7-0/index.md

 </div>

-I'll outline some of the more notable changes below!
+We'll outline some of the more notable changes below!

 ### New Tidier Methods